Christ Child: Depictions in art

 From about the third or fourth century onwards, the child Jesus is frequently shown in paintings, and sculpture.
 Commonly these are nativity scenes showing the birth of Jesus, with his mother Mary, and her husband Joseph.

 Depictions as a baby with the Virgin Mary, known as Madonna and Child, are iconographical types in Eastern and Western traditions.
 Other scenes from his time as a baby, of his circumcision, presentation at the temple, the adoration of the Magi, and the flight into Egypt, are common.
 Scenes showing his developing years are more rare but not unknown.

 Saint Joseph, Anthony of Padua, and Saint Christopher are often depicted holding the Christ Child.
-The Christian mystics Saint Teresa of Ávila, Saint Thérèse of Lisieux, along with the devotees of Divino Niño such as Mother Angelica and Father Giovanni Rizzo claim to have had apparitions of Jesus as a toddler.
+The Christian mystics Ss.
+Teresa of Ávila, Thérèse of Lisieux, along with the devotees of the Divino Niño such as Mother Angelica and Giovanni Rizzo claim to have had apparitions of the Infant Jesus.

 During the Middle Ages

-The Christ Child was a popular subject in European wood sculpture beginning in the 1300s.
+The Christ Child was a popular subject in European wood sculpture beginning in the 14th century.

-The Christ Child was well-known in Spain under the title montañesino after the santero sculptor Juan Martínez Montañés began the trend.
+The Christ Child was well known in Spain under the title montañesino after the santero sculptor Juan Martínez Montañés began the trend.
 These icons of the Christ Child were often posed in the contrapposto style in which the positioning of the knees reflected in the opposite direction, similar to ancient depictions of the Roman Emperor.

 The images were quite popular among nobility of Spain and Portugal.
 Colonial images of the Christ child also began to wear vestments, a pious practice developed by the santero culture in later colonial years, carrying the depiction of holding the globus cruciger, a bird symbolizing a soul or the Holy Spirit, or various paraphernalia related to its locality or region.

-The symbolism of the Child Jesus in art reached its apex during the Renaissance: the Holy Family was a central theme in the works of Leonardo da Vinci and many other masters.
+The symbolism of the Christ Child in art reached its apex during the Renaissance: the Holy Family was a central theme in the works of Leonardo da Vinci and many other masters.